|

 Fry

-available on the market for
+are a number of products available on the market for

 feeding fry.
 Liquid fry food, infusoria, or rotifers are among them.
 An